Updated: Oct 7

 Iceland Northern Lights photography

-If you are travelling to Iceland in winter then photographing the Aurora Borealis will likely be high on your agenda.
+If you are traveling to Iceland in winter then photographing the Aurora Borealis will likely be high on your agenda.
 This is one of the most technically tricky photographs in Iceland to achieve.
 But with a little practice, practicality and luck you should be able to take a picture you’re happy with.

 First off you will need a decent camera and tripod with the option to switch your camera to manual mode.
 Adjust your settings and set your shutter speed for between 15 and 30 seconds.
 Frame your shot, squeeze the button, hold your breath and wait for that satisfying click.
 Then just keep going until you get the desired shot.
 It is a lot of fun to play around with different exposure lengths.
 Don’t be afraid to experiment and enjoy the magic of a dark winter’s night on the edge of the Arctic Circle!